 AP Microeconomics is a college level economics course designed to give students a thorough understanding of the basic principles of economics--scarcity, opportunity costs and production possibilities, specialization, and comparative advantage.
 It also examines the nature and function of product markets--supply and demand, consumer demand, production costs and revenues, product pricing and outputs, competition, and efficiency.
 It also looks into the role of government in promoting greater efficiency and equity in the economy.
 Since sound economics is vital to democratic government and business success, this course is especially relevant to the needs of students who have a serious interest in the college study of government and business.
+The course includes a personal finance unit covering topics that include earning income, buying goods and services, budgeting and saving, using credit, financial investing, protecting and insuring, and paying taxes.
+This course will fulfill the state required personal finance .5 credit.

-527 - AP MACROECONOMICS.
+527 - AP MACROECONOMICS